lokhiufung/personal-website/src/posts/solution-to-the-difficulties-in-building-asr-model-for-hongkongers.md

 Getting *2)* is a little bit tricky.
 There are no publicly available corpus for code-switching cantonese.
 A recent research suggest 2 ways to produce code-switching corpus: **word translation** and **word insertion**.
 We can first conduct word segmentaion and POS tagging on cantonese corpus.
 Then we randomly select a noun/verb and conduct word-to-word translation.
 For word insertion, we also first conduct word segmentation on the corpus.
 Then we randomly select an english word from an english [lexicon](https://en.wikipedia.org/wiki/Lexicon), and insert the word into the utterance at a random position.

 ### 3. Add language identification as an auxiliary task to the loss function
 Getting the correct token while there are 2 possible languages in the audio signal definitly gives challenges to asr model training.
 And there are far more cantonese tokens than english tokens in a single transcription. (e.g *最近嘅apple store 喺邊*).
 Adding an task to force the model to identify the lanaguge of the predicted token should help predict the correct tokens.
 The model should be noted that there may be 2 lanaguages in a single sample by the gradient feedback from the language identification loss.

+### 4. Use a pretrained multilingual Wav2Vec2 model as encoder
+The Facebook research team FAIR have shown that powerful representations learnt from speech audio alone can significantly help speech recognition.
+Recently they released their pretrained model [Wav2Vec2-XLSR-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) .
+XLSR learns cross-lingual speech representations by pretraining a single model from the raw wavefrom of speech in multiple lanaguages
+(53 languages and over 50k hours of training data).
+When the model is fine-tuned with small labelled data, the model can achieve better performance than training without the pretrained model.
+This multilingual pretrained model may significantly reduce the amount of training data needed.

 ### References
 - [Towards code switched ASR for end to end CTC models](https://www.microsoft.com/en-us/research/uploads/prod/2019/09/Towards_code_switched_ASR_for_End_to_End_CTC_models.pdf)